romanolivera/slide-builder/README.md

 - **Bullets**: All lines starting with `- ` are captured as bullets
 - **Any other lines**: Will be ignored unless they're the first or last eligible line

-### Adding Custom Images

-#### Background Images
-- `bg1.png` - Used for the first slide
-- `bg2.png` - Used for middle slides
-- `bg3.png` - Used for the last slide

-#### Content Images
-You can add content images in two ways:

-**Method 1: Interactive Upload (Recommended)**
-1. Click on the image area below each slide preview
-2. Select any image file (JPG, PNG, WebP, GIF, etc.)
-3. The image will be automatically converted to PNG and resized
-4. Images are automatically named `slide{N}.png` where N is the slide number
-5. Hover over uploaded images to see a red X button for removal

-**Method 2: Manual File Placement**
-Place your content images in the `public/` folder with the following naming convention:

-- `slide1.png` - Content image for slide 1
-- `slide2.png` - Content image for slide 2
-- `slide3.png` - Content image for slide 3
-- `slide4.png` - Content image for slide 4
-- `slide5.png` - Content image for slide 5
-- etc.

-**Image Requirements:**
-- Format: Any image format (automatically converted to PNG)
-- Recommended size: 600x400 pixels or similar aspect ratio
-- The image will be automatically scaled and cropped to fit

-### Downloading Slides

-Click the "Download Slide X" button below each slide to export it as a high-quality PNG image.

-## Project Structure
+## 🖼️ Adding Images

+### Content Images (Interactive Upload)

+1. **Click the Image Area**: Below each slide preview, click on the dashed border area
+2. **Select Image**: Choose any image file (JPG, PNG, WebP, GIF, etc.)
+3. **Automatic Processing**: The image is automatically:
+   - Converted to PNG format
+   - Resized to 600x400 pixels
+   - Named `slide{N}.png` where N is the slide number
+4. **Remove Images**: Hover over uploaded images to see a red X button for removal
+5. **Temporary Storage**: Images are temporary and will be reset when you reload the page

+### Background Images (Theme Management)

+1. **Access Settings**: Click the "Settings" button in the top-right corner
+2. **Create Theme**: Click "Create New Theme" to set up custom backgrounds
+3. **Upload Backgrounds**: Upload three different background images:
+   - **First Slide Background**: Used for the first slide
+   - **Middle Slides Background**: Used for intermediate slides
+   - **Last Slide Background**: Used for the final slide
+4. **Save Theme**: Give your theme a name and save it for future use

+## 🎨 Theme Management

+### Creating Custom Themes

+1. **Open Settings**: Click the "Settings" button (⚙️) in the top-right corner
+2. **Create New Theme**: Click "Create New Theme" in the Theme Management section
+3. **Configure Theme**:
+   - **Theme Name**: Give your theme a descriptive name
+   - **Text Color**: Choose the color for all text on slides
+   - **Background Images**: Upload three different background images
+4. **Save Theme**: Click "Create Theme" to save your custom theme

+### Managing Themes

+- **Select Theme**: Use the "Current Theme" dropdown to switch between themes
+- **Delete Themes**: Custom themes can be deleted using the trash icon
+- **Default Theme**: A basic theme is always available as fallback

+### Theme Features

+- **Persistent Storage**: Themes are saved in your browser's localStorage
+- **Multiple Themes**: Create as many themes as you need
+- **Background Variety**: Different backgrounds for first, middle, and last slides
+- **Text Color Control**: Customize text color for better readability

+## 🌍 Language Support

+### Switching Languages

+- **Language Switcher**: Use the globe icon (🌍) in the top-right corner
+- **Available Languages**:
+  - 🇪🇸 Español (Default)
+  - 🇺🇸 English
+- **Persistent Setting**: Your language choice is remembered across sessions

+### Bilingual Features

+- **Complete Interface**: All buttons, labels, and messages are translated
+- **Instructions**: Step-by-step guide available in both languages
+- **Error Messages**: All error messages and notifications are bilingual
+- **Help Text**: All help text and tooltips are translated

+## 📋 Instructions System

+### Accessing Instructions

+- **Instructions Button**: Click "Instrucciones" (Spanish) or "Instructions" (English) in the header
+- **Comprehensive Guide**: Complete step-by-step instructions with examples
+- **Visual Examples**: Code snippets and visual guides
+- **Pro Tips**: Best practices and helpful hints

+### Instruction Topics

+1. **Writing Markdown**: How to structure your slide content
+2. **Adding Images**: Interactive image upload process
+3. **Theme Customization**: Creating and managing themes
+4. **Downloading Slides**: How to export your presentations

+## ⬇️ Downloading Slides

+### Individual Slides
+- Click "Download Slide X" below each slide
+- Exports as high-quality PNG image
+- Maintains 1080x1350px aspect ratio

+### All Slides
+- Click "Download All (X)" button in the preview section
+- Downloads all slides sequentially
+- Each slide saved as separate PNG file

+## 🏗️ Project Structure

 ```
 slide-builder/
 ├── app/
+│   ├── api/
+│   │   ├── upload-image/route.ts      # Content image upload API
+│   │   ├── delete-image/route.ts      # Content image deletion API
+│   │   └── upload-background/route.ts # Background image upload API
 │   ├── page.tsx                       # Main application page
 │   └── layout.tsx                     # Root layout
 ├── components/
 │   ├── slide.tsx                      # Slide component with image integration
+│   ├── image-upload.tsx               # Interactive image upload component
+│   ├── settings.tsx                   # Settings dialog with theme management
+│   ├── theme-editor.tsx               # Theme creation component
+│   ├── theme-selector.tsx             # Theme selection component
+│   ├── instructions.tsx               # Step-by-step instructions dialog
+│   ├── language-switcher.tsx          # Language selection component
 │   └── ui/                            # UI components
+├── lib/
+│   ├── themes.ts                      # Theme management utilities
+│   └── translations.ts                # Bilingual text content
 ├── public/
-│   ├── bg1.png          # Background for first slide
+│   ├── bg1.png                       # Default background for first slide
-│   ├── bg2.png          # Background for middle slides
+│   ├── bg2.png                       # Default background for middle slides
-│   ├── bg3.png          # Background for last slide
+│   ├── bg3.png                       # Default background for last slide
-│   ├── slide1.png       # Content image for slide 1
-│   ├── slide2.png       # Content image for slide 2
 │   └── input.md                      # Default slide content
 └── README.md
 ```

-## Customization
+## 🔧 Customization

 ### Modifying Slide Layout
 Edit `components/slide.tsx` to change: